eldersavidlin/bsparser/README.md

 This will then take you to the main menu.
 Every menu is navigated by typing the number of the listed menu entry and hitting the Enter key.
 You must first query all of your songs.
 To do this type "1" and hit enter to go to the "Query Menu".
 After that hit "1" and enter again to "Query All Songs" It will prompt you with your number of songs and ask if you are sure you wish to query.
 Type "y" to start the query.

-After it is done it saves all of your songs data to a query.json file in your CustomLevels directory which will now all you to use the rest of the options to do as you wish; deleting songs, creating playlists, etc.
+After it is done it saves all of your songs data to a query.json file in your CustomLevels directory which will now allow you to use the rest of the options to do as you wish; deleting songs, creating playlists, etc.

 ### The way that I use this script